-- 3.1 This Training Strategy aims to ensure:- - A high standard of good quality, consistent safeguarding and child protection training and development is delivered on an inter-agency basis and meets local, regional and national requirements. - All safeguarding and child protection training and learning activities complies with the principles of the Children Act 1989, Children Act 2004 and the Human Rights Act 1998 and all other legislation relevant to safeguarding and child protection. - All training and learning activities incorporates the underpinning principles of Working Together to Safeguard Children; DoH Intercollegiate Document and the Framework for the Assessment of Children in Need and their families, as well as any associated guidance. - All training and development incorporates learning from experience, Reviews, Observation, Performance and Quality Audits undertaken by HSSCP as referred to in their respective Learning & Improvement Frameworks. - Key agencies are able to achieve partnership working and networking opportunities through multi agency shared attendance at training and learning activities. - Equality and diversity are incorporated and promoted within all training and learning activities including awareness of race/ethnicity/culture/faith, gender, sexuality, age, disability, health, etc.
+- 3.1 This Training Strategy aims to ensure:- - A high standard of good quality, consistent safeguarding and child protection training and development is delivered on an inter-agency basis and meets local, regional and national requirements. - All safeguarding and child protection training and learning activities complies with the principles of the Children Act 1989, Children Act 2004 and the Human Rights Act 1998 and all other legislation relevant to safeguarding and child protection. - All training and learning activity incorporates the underpinning principles of Working Together to Safeguard Children; DoH Intercollegiate Document and the Framework for the Assessment of Children in Need and their families, as well as any associated guidance. - All training and development incorporates learning from experience, case reviews, observation,

+- performance and quality audits undertaken by HSSCP, as referred to in their respective Performance & Quality Assurance Framework. - Key agencies are able to achieve partnership working and networking opportunities through multi agency shared attendance at training and learning activities. - Equality and diversity are incorporated and promoted within all training and learning activities including awareness of race/ethnicity/culture/faith, gender, sexuality, age, disability, health, etc.